xmtp/XIPs/XIPs/xip-31-message-backup-request-system.md

 ### Risks and drawbacks to Backup Storage Providers

 - Offering free storage on the internet has potential for abuse.
 Requests to this service should be rate limited or otherwise protected against attack.
-If we were less concerned about abuse potential, we could remove the need for pre-generation of upload URLs, which would remove the need for the Backup Requester to contact the Backup Storage Provider before creating a `MessageHistoryBackupRequest`

 ## Copyright